msi-ris/Tutorials/rnaseq_lec.md

 </div>

 [Return to top](#top)
-## <a name="5"></a> Part 5: Single-cell RNAseq
+## <a name="5"></a> Part 5: Single-cell RNASeq
-Single-cell RNAseq (scRNAseq) is a technique that uses a special sample handling protocol that tags each cell in a sample with a unique barcode, and each individual transcript molecule with a unique molecular identifier (UMI).
+Single-cell RNASeq (scRNASeq) is a technique that uses a special sample handling protocol that tags each cell in a sample with a unique barcode, and each individual transcript molecule with a unique molecular identifier (UMI).
 The UMI serves to uniquely identify a transcript to reduce amplification bias in library preparation.
-Instead of using read counts as in bulk RNAseq differential expression, UMI counts are used to measure relative expression.
+Instead of using read counts as in bulk RNASeq differential expression, UMI counts are used to measure relative expression.

-scRNAseq is a useful technique for identifying cellular types in a heterogeneous mixture of cells in a tissue sample.
+scRNASeq is a useful technique for identifying cellular types in a heterogeneous mixture of cells in a tissue sample.
 It can be used to identify rare cell types in a sample, precisely query relationships between genes and their regulatory elements, and track the development of cell lineages.